jan-revay/initPC/README.md

 4. Create aliases for PowerShell
 5. Try merging the apt, flatpak and snap install commands
 6. Have a look at popOS packages and add the useful ones to other init scripts
+7. Design a system for applying the configs on all my machines once they were updated here.